depasquale-lab/EK125/Week7A.md

 # Week 7A Preread: Dictionaries and Intro to Pandas

+A Python dictionary is a built-in data structure that stores data as key–value pairs, allowing fast lookup, insertion, and deletion by key.
+It is enclosed in curly braces `{}` and uses a colon : to separate each key from its value.

 Pandas is a data manipulation library that is built on NumPy.
 The basic Pandas data structures are `Series` and `DataFrames`. `Series` are essentially one-dimensional arrays and `DataFrames` are two-dimensional arrays, but the row and/or columns can be labeled.
-Frequently `DataFrames` are created by reading in data from a .csv (comma separated value) file or spreadsheet file, but they can also be created programmatically which is what we will focus on here.
 Python dictionaries are commonly used to create Series and DataFrames.
 In this section, we will first introduce dictionaries, and then in an introduction to Pandas, will use dictionaries to create `Series` and `DataFrames`.

+Dictionaries will be the topic of the morning, and Pandas the afternoon.
+Thus, only the Dictionaries sections is strictly necessary for the GPP, but reading on both will likely be helpful.

 ## Dictionaries